mezoni/peg/README.md

 var result = (value,);
 ```

-The `wrapper` is the `nullable` type value.
+The `nullable` type value is used as a `wrapper`.
-The `unwrapping` operation is the process of converting a value to its original form.
+The `unwrapping` operation is the process of converting a `wrapped` value to its original type.

 Example: